Thank you for sending your enquiry! One of our team members will contact you shortly.

 Domain Reviews

-- Preparing for the Certified Kubernetes Security (CKS) Exam
+- Preparing for the Certified Kubernetes Security Specialist (CKS) Exam

 Requirements

-Participants should possess Linux administration skills, including proficiency with the command line.
-They must be able to edit files using a command-line text editor and have a foundational understanding of security principles.
+Participants should possess a foundational understanding of Linux administration, including comfort with command-line operations.
+They must be capable of editing files using a command-line text editor and have basic knowledge of security practices.

 Audience

-This course is designed for individuals who hold a CKA certification and are interested in or responsible for cloud security, particularly for government applications.
+This course is designed for individuals who hold a Certified Kubernetes Administrator (CKA) certification and are interested in or responsible for cloud security within their organizations, particularly for government applications.

 Experience Level: Intermediate